 If you notice that your child is experiencing stomach discomfort, there is a chance that they may have gastroenteritis.
+It is the inflammation of the stomach and/or intestines, typically resulting from either bacterial toxins or viral infection.
+Its most common presentation is the combination of vomiting and diarrhea, or at least one of the two.
 If this occurs more often, they may have what doctors call recurrent gastroenteritis in children.

-Gastroenteritis is an infection of the stomach and small intestines that is caused typically by a virus or bacteria, and a parasite.
+Gastroenteritis is an infection of the stomach and small intestines that is caused typically by a virus, bacteria, or a parasite.
 The infection causes a person’s intestines and stomach to become inflamed and irritated.

 Gastroenteritis can range in severity.
 For mild cases, people may experience mild diarrhea and an upset stomach with mild symptoms for 1-2 days.